Gnosis-MEP/benchmark-tools/README.md

 This allows for example, to wait until 10 seconds have passed since the last frame was published in the system.

+#### wait_count_event_trace
+Runs a while loop were it waits `wait_retry_time` seconds before checking if total of event traces for the `service` with `operation` has reached the `event_count` total.
+`forced_stop_timeout_limit` is the timeout for the whole action without considering the event trace, this is to avoid a forever running action.

+If either `event_count` or `forced_stop_timeout_limit` are reached then the loop exits and the action is done.

+This allows for example, to wait until the first event is published in the system.

 ## Task_add_publisher
 This task is used to register a publisher.